sheeny72/RPiSandB/README.md

 It will run on any Raspberry Shake 3D station.
 With minimal modification it to could also run on any 4D station.

 Coloured Stream Plot.png is an example of the output.

-Files "M6.3Quake Near Cost of Chiapas, Mexico*.png" are examples of the output.